Guidelines for newsletters at KI

 It is important for those of you who are responsible for a newsletter or plan to create one to know how newsletters work at KI.
 Here you will also find links to internal newsletters.

-Several channels for internal communication are available at KI.
-In addition to newsletters, you can use the staff portal, newsletters, periodic e-mails within groups, Teams, physical meetings at different levels and Zoom.
+In addition to newsletters, you can use the staff portal, newsletters, periodic e-mails within groups, Teams, physical meetings at different levels.
 It is important that you understand why your newsletter is needed in relation to these other channels.
-Please answer these questions:

 - What are our goals for sending a newsletter?